ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 ![](https://github.com/Ismaeltrevi/hotel-reviews-analysis-using-nlp/blob/main/images/confusion-matrix-final-model.png?raw=true)

-Now, let's take a look at the 50most important features for each class using ELI5.
+Now, let's take a look at the 50 most important features for each class using ELI5.

 Note: Weight is how important a feature is for each class.
 For the positive class.
 The